wireservice/csvkit/docs/scripts/csvclean.rst

                            Enable all error reporting.
      --omit-error-rows     Omit data rows that contain errors, from standard output.
+     --label LABEL         Add a "label" column to standard error.
+Useful in automated workflows.
      --header-normalize-space
                            Strip leading and trailing whitespace and replace sequences of whitespace characters by a single space